 The program helps families in Kansas who have a special need for assistance.
 It has been very successful, and other states have even copied the program and how it is established.

 Project DESERVE can help certain Kansas families.
 Households with older adults, which would be people 60 years or older, can get help for paying electric bills.
 Assistance is also offered for individuals with a disability, as long as the individual meets the requirements that are in place by the Social Security disability requirements.
 Both of these groups of people may receive help for paying heating, electric, and gas bills.
 In general you can receive a one-time, up to $300 annual payment/cash grant, and funds are available to Westar Energy customers in Kansas.

 A $1 million dollar settlement was also recently given to this program to help fund it.
 While the exact amount paid out to households can vary, normally eligible households in Kansas may receive one-time cash grant / annual payments of up to $100 as part of the settlement.
 This money will be applied towards Westar Energy electric bills.
 The American Red Cross also works with Project DESERVE and it will determine eligibility based on household income and the factors referenced above.

-To learn more, or if you think you might be eligible and want to apply for Project DESERVE, please contact Westar Energy at (800) 383-1183 or dial the American Red Cross at (316) 219-4000.
+To learn more, or if you think you might be eligible and want to apply for Project DESERVE, please contact Westar Energy at (800) 383-1183 or dial the Kansas United Way service at 21 for details/referrals.
 Or individuals can apply in person.
 When calling also be sure to inquire into the LIHEAP federal government energy assistance program.

 Applications can also be picked up at the local Red Cross office in Reno County Kansas.
 They also need to be returned to the Wichita Red Cross office.
 The applications need to be returned during the first few days of the month.